Thermonuclear weapon: France

 France's hydrogen bomb development path was crucially influenced by the British scientist William Richard Joseph Cook, who led the successful British hydrogen bomb programme a decade prior.
 Unlike France, the UK, as well as the US and USSR, had aerial reconnaissance capabilities to collect nuclear fallout from testing and make deductions, including France's lack of progress in thermonuclear weapons.
 In September 1967, Cook provided limited thermonuclear development information to the military attache at the French Embassy in London, specifically that their current designs would not succeed and that the solution was more simple.
 This allowed the French scientists to identify and proceed with only Carayol's proposal for the ultimately successful 1968 thermonuclear tests.
 It is believed this was done on the instruction of Prime Minister Harold Wilson, aimed as an overture to de Gaulle, who was currently blocking the accession of the United Kingdom to the European Communities due to its closer relationship to the United States.
 However, de Gaulle again vetoed UK accession in November 1967, and was very shocked when made aware of the British contribution.

-The first DT-boosted warhead, the MR 41, was tested in the Castor and Pollux shots of July and August 1968, successfully yielding 450 kt in the former.
+The first DT-boosted warhead, the MR 41, was tested in the Castor and Pollux shots of July and August 1968, successfully yielding 450 ktonTNT in the former.

 The "Canopus" test in the Fangataufa atoll in French Polynesia on 24 August 1968 was the country's first multistage thermonuclear weapon test.
 The bomb was detonated from a balloon at a height of 520 m.
 The result of this test was significant atmospheric contamination.
 France is currently believed to have nuclear weapons equal in sophistication to the other major nuclear powers.

 France and China did not sign or ratify the Partial Nuclear Test Ban Treaty of 1963, which banned nuclear test explosions in the atmosphere, underwater, or in outer space.
 Between 1966 and 1996 France carried out more than 190 nuclear tests.
 France's final nuclear test took place on 27 January 1996, and then the country dismantled its Polynesian test sites.
 France signed the Comprehensive Nuclear-Test-Ban Treaty that same year, and then ratified the Treaty within two years.